Blissgig/VR-Camera-Follow/README.md

 4) Add CameraPlatform.cs to the "CameraPlatform"
 5) Set the object you want the camera to follow in the Target field.
 6) Adjust the "Smooth Speed" and "Rotation Damping" to your needs.

+Note: I only gathered these functions and information together.
+A number of YouTube, Unity Forum and Stackoverflow posts were gathered into a single codebase to give a simple and smooth example.

+Notice that in the "Startup" function that there is a check for the "Target" object, and if it is not found it throws an error.
+This is to avoid checking for a null value in "LastUpdate" over and over and over...
+Small performace update, but every tiny bit can help.